arditas/os202-1/README.md

 This is my page for OS (Operating System) couse assignment.

-To see my repository click link down below.
+To see my repository click this link.
 [OS202 Repository](https://github.com/rabialco/os202)

 ### My Notes